SideMatter/srlwiki/factions/neo-kirameku.md

 Backstory: Originally an adventurous spirit, Emi was born and raised in Yosokoa after her ancestors fled there during The Great Tragedy.
 She became more cautious after being attacked by an endermen at a young age and eventually being captured and tortured by Coirbeachd when put on the spot to seal him away when she was still inexperienced with magic and combat, developing deep fears of endermen, fire, and being locked in a room or cell.
 As a leader she forces herself to develop more confidence and bravery so that she can be the grand elder the new Kirameku needs and deserves.

 Extra info: As the last Kiramekan left, she has a strong personal tie to Kirameku's traditions around the dead, especially with how Kirameku had first met its end.
-It's not easy making an enemy of her but if you want to ensure peace with her, best not to either threaten another genocide, no matter if it's against Kirameku or another faction or people, or be insensitive about Kirameku's history and The Great Tragedy.
+It's not easy making an enemy of her but if you want to ensure peace with her, best not to either threaten Kirameku or be rude towards her or her family (she especially gets mad when called a demon or told "Spiorad wasn't a good leader anyway".
 Also even if it's something she's been working on she can still jump to conclusions too quickly or be very reactive.

+## The Second Elder

+*images coming soon*

+Name: Saph

+Age: 21 years

+Size: 5'7 tall, 140 lbs

+Birthday: September 21

+Star Sign: Libra

+Weapon of choice: Iron sword

+Backstory: A wandering historian.
+He enjoys traveling the world, getting to know other people, and learning about all the diverse histories and cultures.
+He also isn't afraid to dive into all history - even the bad and ugly side of the world's nature.
+He was travelling through the area near the western nations when Kinyakumo and Yosokoa closed their borders.
+Unable to visit either nation, he made Kirameku his next stop.
+After learning of its history, he finds Emi's mission an admirable feat and decided that he would help.
+He's got no experience of a world leader but he knows enough from speaking with other world leaders and historians to give tips based on what worked for some nations and what hasn't worked for other nations and then match them with Emi's convictions.

+Extra Info: He doesn't use magic nor has the ability to.
+He also isn't of Kiramekan descent.
+Despite all that, he's trusted enough to be the second elder of Kirameku.

 ## Historical figure of Importance: Spiorad